CrazyUncleBurton/M5Stack-Tab5-LVGL/README.md

 ## Project Documentation

 See the project files / docs folder for a PDF of the tutorial.

-## ESP32 Arduino Core 3.x Info

-This project updates the Arduino Core to v3.x.
-This enables all kinds of things in ESP32 like the high-res GPTimer, the high-res RMT transmit/receive peripheral, and FreeRTOS.
-Make sure the platform= line in the platformio.ini file looks like this:

-platform = https://github.com/pioarduino/platform-espressif32.git#54.03.20; (Arduino Core 3.x)

-If your other projects stop building after this update, it may be because they don't explicitly state that they are intended for an older version of the Arduino Core.
-To do that, update the platformio.ini file and replace the platform line in the older project(s) with this:

-platform = espressif32@~6.5.0; (or whatever version you want.
-6.5–6.8 map to Arduino core 2.0.x)

 ## M5Stack Tab5 Information